chl8263/Cellit-api-server/README.md

 ![ERD](./img/ERD.PNG)

-Rule of interest for programming on thos project.
+:pushpin: Rule of interest for programming on thos project.
 -------------
 ### Code convension